18 July 2022

 The project is competitively assessed and awarded.
 Selection is based on academic merit and suitability to the project as determined by the College.

 Additional desirable selection criteria specific to this project:

 There is a three-step application process:

-- Contact the Primary Supervisor, A/Prof Seana Gall, if you have any questions about the project; and
+- Contact the Primary Supervisor, A/Prof Seana Gall to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.